whataboutyou-ai/eunomia/sdks/python/README.md

 # Eunomia SDK for Python

-This package allows you to integrate Eunomia inside your Python application, providing a client to interact with the Eunomia server.
+This package allows you to integrate [Eunomia][eunomia-github] inside your Python application, providing a client to interact with the Eunomia server.

 ## Installation